 The Commonwealth is an association of countries that support each other and work together towards shared goals in democracy and development.
 Most member states were once part of the British Empire, although a few countries which were not have also joined.

-The Queen is the ceremonial head of the Commonwealth, which currently has 54 member states.
+The King is the ceremonial head of the Commonwealth, which currently has 54 member states.
 Membership is voluntary.
 The Commonwealth has no power over its members, although it can suspend membership.
 The Commonwealth is based on the core values of democracy, good government and the rule of law.

 Antigua and Barbuda, Australia, The Bahamas, Bangladesh, Barbados, Belize, Botswana, Brunei Darussalam, Cameroon, Canada, Cyprus, Dominica, Fiji (currently suspended), The Gambia, Ghana, Grenada, Guyana, India, Jamaica, Kenya, Kiribati, Lesotho, Malawi, Malaysia, Maldives, Malta, Mauritius, Mozambique, Namibia, Nauru, New Zealand, Nigeria, Pakistan, Papua New Guinea, Rwanda, Samoa, Seychelles, Sierra Leone, Singapore, Solomon Islands, South Africa, Sri Lanka, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Swaziland, Tanzania, Tonga, Trinidad and Tobago, Tuvalu, Uganda, UK, Vanuatu, Zambia